vinicius-zucatti-deel/dotfiles/.config/nvim/lua/vini/help.md

 ```

 https://github.com/kylechui/nvim-surround

+Select text → press S" → it wraps the selection with quotes.

 The three "core" operations of add/delete/change can be done with the keymaps ys{motion}{char}, ds{char}, and cs{target}{replacement}, respectively.
 For the following examples, \* will denote the cursor position: